POLYCYSTIC OVARIAN DISEASE (PCOD)

 Diagnosis of Polycystic Ovarian Syndrome

-A pelvic examination by a gynaecologist, ultrasound imaging as well as PCOD blood tests to check levels of hormones can help reach the diagnosis of PCOD/PCOS.
+A pelvic examination by a gynecologist, ultrasound imaging as well as PCOD blood tests to check levels of hormones can help reach the diagnosis of PCOD/PCOS.
 In certain cases, blood tests to check cholesterol levels and glucose tolerance may be required.

 Treatment of Polycystic Ovarian Syndrome